Cybersecurity Mistakes That Could Cost You Your Job

 - by Justice Levine

-The economic downturn and potential recession may lead to more job losses.
 Over the past year, many cybersecurity companies have announced layoffs due to reorganization strategies stemming from the global economic slowdown.
 The latest cybersecurity layoff statistics show:

 - The U.S. needs nearly 530,000 additional cybersecurity workers to bridge the gap.

-- In 2022 alone, over 120,000 people have been dismissed from their job at some of the most prominent players in tech, including Meta, Amazon, Netflix, and soon Google, as well as smaller firms and startups.
+- In 2022 alone, over 120,000 people have been dismissed from their jobs at some of the most prominent players in tech, including Meta, Amazon, Netflix, and soon Google, as well as smaller firms and startups.

 - 34 security firms have announced layoffs or workforce restructuring since the start of 2022.